SkribGit/EngineNiRad/examples/rails-solo/README.md

 - complete the setup: nginx should forward requests to the Rails app https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/nginx/oss/bionic/deploy_app.html
 - add instructions on how to modify the application for Capistrano
-- define the requirements for the cli app (which config files need to be modified)
+- create a vpc and a security group.
+Open port 80 for the security group

 # Rails